 - 4. Make a list of your current medications.
 We will have you insert this list into our online form.
 Its easy!
 Remember, our form is secure.

 - 6. Pick a day for the procedure and then make travel arrangements.
-Jolene will help you decide which day will be best for you to come to Tampa and will book your operation at that time.
-Dr. Clayman operates as a team on all patients and typically performs over 14 operations per week.
+Our staff will help you decide which day will be best for you to come to Tampa and will book your operation at that time.
+Drs.
+Clayman and Frankenthaler operate as a team on all patients and typically performs over 24 operations per week.
 You will need to arrive in Tampa the afternoon before the operation and almost all patients can leave the morning after surgery.
-If you are flying home, Dr. Clayman requests that you remain in Tampa at least 48 hours following your operation.
+If you are flying home, we request that you remain in Tampa at least 48 hours following your operation.
 In rare circumstances, some patients may have a small drainage tube.
 This tube can be removed at home by your caring doctor or even a family member (it is a simple painless task), if it is so needed.
 We have arrangements with several local hotels where you can stay the night before and after.
 Usually it is best if you get into town the afternoon or evening prior to the operation.
 All pre-registration will take place over the telephone and no pre-op testing is required.
 You do not come by the clinic or the hospital ahead of time.
 You will come to the hospital early in the morning of the operation.
 We have our own center at the hospital where you will be surrounded by people with the same problem as you.
-You will get checked in, spend time with Dr. Clayman discussing your case, get a high resolution ultrasound study and possible fine needle biopsy, review the ultrasound and microscopic examination of any biopsies obtained, obtain and review any necessary x-rays (only if needed) which have been obtained (such as a CAT scan) and then meet with Dr. Clayman again, meet the rest of the operating team, go to the operating room and have your operation, go to the recovery room for about 1.5 hours and then go home or stay in our comfortable "extended recovery" environment overnight.
+You will get checked in, spend time with Drs.
+Clayman or Frankenthaler discussing your case, get a high resolution ultrasound study and possible fine needle biopsy, review the ultrasound and microscopic examination of any biopsies obtained, obtain and review any necessary x-rays (only if needed) which have been obtained (such as a CAT scan) and then meet with Drs.
+Clayman or Frankenthaler once again, meet the rest of the operating team, go to the operating room and have your operation, go to the recovery room for about 1.5 hours and then go home or stay in our comfortable "extended recovery" environment overnight.
 That's it.
-If you are Dr. Clayman's first or second case of the day, you can expect to be out of the hospital on your way home within three hours or relaxing, walking and enjoying time with your family in our "extended recovery".
+If you are one of our first or second case of the day, you can expect to be out of the hospital on your way home within three hours or relaxing, walking and enjoying time with your family in our "extended recovery".

 - 7. The morning of the procedure you will get a high resolution ultrasound study of your thyroid gland and entire neck!!
 This high resolution scan will provide a good 3-dimensional view of where your thyroid tumor is located and/or what the lymph nodes look like throughout your neck (equally importantly, it shows us where disease is NOT LOCATED).
-NOTE: Dr. Clayman does all of his own surgery and we never use residents or fellows who are learning to operate.
+NOTE: Drs.
+Clayman and Frankenthaler do all of their own surgery and we never use residents or fellows who are learning to operate.
 Again, we don't have residents or fellows doing the operations.
 We don't use resident anesthesiologists either.
 There is nobody "learning" on your operation.
 This is very important to you.

 - 9. What if I have problems?
 Who do I call?
-This is a common fear, but let's face it folks, if Dr. Clayman had patients with problems after the operation on any kind of frequent basis, he would not have been able to do this for over twenty years.
-People have been traveling to see Dr. Clayman from all over the world for decades and this same approach has worked all the time.
+This is a common fear, but let's face it folks, if we had patients with problems after the operation on any kind of frequent basis, he would not have been able to do this for over twenty years.
+People have been traveling to see Drs.
+Clayman and Frankenthaler from all over the world for decades and this same approach has worked all the time.
 We are very good at what we do and we will make sure you are treated with the utmost care and your safety is our greatest priority.
 Our biggest rule is "Safety Trumps Convenience".
 All of our patients get a detailed sheet of postoperative instructions and this is reviewed before surgery so you know exactly what to expect.
-All patients get Dr. Clayman's cell phone number --and are instructed to call him directly if they have any problems.
+All patients get our doctor's mobile phone number --and are instructed to call him directly if they have any problems.
 We don't have an answering service.
 If Dr. Clayman is for some reason not available, one of his colleagues will immediately respond.
-If you go home, Dr. Clayman will call every patient the evening of the operation to make sure you understand what was found and to answer any more questions that you may have.
-If you happen to stay in our extended recovery, Dr. Clayman and his team will see you before you leave the hospital.
-Your doctors will get a copy of the operative report and pathology report.
-They will even get a photo of the surgery specimens.
+If you go home, our Doctors will call every patient the evening of the operation to make sure you understand what was found and to answer any more questions that you may have.
+If you happen to stay in our extended recovery, the Thyroid Institute team of nurses and doctors will see you before you leave the hospital.
+Your doctors will get a copy of the operative report and pathology report and photographs of your specimens as well.
+Yes, they even get a photo of the surgery specimens!
 You can get one too!
 All of your doctors will also get a personal letter describing what was found and what was done.
 The bottom line is this: We have done so many of these operations that it has become a very straight forward procedure.
 We have made the complex quite simple for us.
 But don't get this wrong!
 This is not simple surgery that can or should be performed by anyone!
 Only true experts should be doing thyroid operations.

 Why do we keep bringing up the quickness of our thyroid and neck operations?
 First of all... quick is dumb if it's not successful.
 The most important issue is safety, so always look at a surgeon's complication rates and success rates.
 If success rates are very high and complication rates are very low, then speed is the next most important factor.
 Speed is a function of repetition and competence.
 The more you do, the better you get.
 Just that simple.